ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 2. Click **Estimate Cost** to access the cost estimation tool.

 3. For Compute billing:
-   - Select the number of OpenShift clusters you plan to deploy
+   - Select the number of Red Hat OpenShift clusters you plan to deploy
    - Choose cluster size (number of worker nodes)
    - Specify GPU requirements if needed
    - Select subscription term